mathkimchi/singularity/DEVLOG.md

 The big difference is that I just had to take in the argument of type `Vec<&mut dyn InnerQueryResponder>` to begin with.
 I actually feel like I could have thought of this if I gave myself a few more days, but I didn't and I was able to save those hours so I can make more progress, so I can't complain.

+...

+I will actually implement the rest of the logic for `handle_incoming` now.

+TODO:
+I am getting an annoying clippy warning about `InnerQueryResponder` being more private than the `handle_incoming` function, and I still want to keep it private to prevent tampering, but I will consider fixing it by having yet another trait, if that is possible.